thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ```

 To the left of the `=` is the *type* constructor and to the right can be one or
 more *data* constructors.
-The type constructor is the name of the type and is
+The type constructor is the name of the type, which is
 used in type signatures.
-The data constructors are functions which produce
+The data constructors are functions that produce
 values of the given type.
 For example, `MakePerson` is a function that takes a
 `String` and an `Int`, and returns a `Person`.
 Note that I will often use the
 general term "constructor" to refer to a *data* constructor if the meaning is
-clear from context.
+clear from the context.

-When there is only one data constructor, it's quite common to give it the same
+When working with only one data constructor, it's quite common to give it the same
 name as the type constructor.
 This is because it's syntactically impossible to
 use one in place of the other, so the compiler makes no restriction.
 Naming is
-hard, so if you have a good one, you might as well use it in both contexts.
+hard.
+So when you have a good name, you might as well use it in both contexts.

 ```haskell
 data Person = Person String Int